-and you'll be amazed at the results.
+Try one of these smoked turkey recipes and you'll be amazed at the results.
 It's amazing how good a properly brined, seasoned and smoked bird tastes, when compared to a typical roasted turkey.
 Truly amazing!

-After choosing your turkey
+After choosing your turkey,

 plus it helps keep the turkey moist.
 Brining a turkey definitely has

-.
+After brining, a second layer of flavor can be added with the application of a wet or dry turkey rub seasoning.
 After a lifetime of eating only turkeys seasoned with sage, salt and pepper, I enjoy experimenting with other more exciting flavors on my turkey.
 A little cumin, coriander, or nutmeg can go a long way towards making your smoked turkey something truly memorable.

 The smoking process adds a third layer of flavor to the turkey.
 Choosing the appropriate smoke wood is an important decision.
 For example, hickory smoke is great in small amounts, but too much hickory is overpowering and bitter.
 Use the smoke to compliment the seasonings that were used in the brine and turkey rub.